NilsDroste/nilsdroste.github.io/_posts/2017-11-06-Job-market.md

 --

-I am about to submit my thesis and will be available for the job market 2018.
+I am available for the job market 2018.

 In case you are interested in the composition of my work on evidence-based policy advice regarding Ecological Fiscal Transfers, [here](http://nils.droste.io/research/thesis/Droste2017_Incentives in Ecological Fiscal Transfers.pdf) is the my dissertation to be submitted in December.